-SPA stands for Software Practice Advancement, and the conference is about practitioners from any aspect of software development and any technology stack sharing their thoughts and knowledge, and learning together.
+SPA Software in Practice is about practitioners from any aspect of software development - technology, people and process - sharing their thoughts and knowledge, and learning together.

 But don't be constrained by any of these ideas; maybe you've got something totally new to bring.
 We'd like to hear it.

-We particularly encourage speakers who are new to presenting at SPA.
+We particularly encourage speakers who are new to presenting at SPA Software in Practice.
 If you submit early, our feedback process will allow you to tune your proposal before the final review stage.

-Your submission is completely anonymous right up until we have the draft programme - then we just check that you're not down to do two talks at once.
+Your submission is completely anonymous right up until we have the draft programme - then we just check no-one has too many sessions in, or several at the same time.

-All sessions submitted by midnight on 1st February will receive feedback to help improve the proposal.
+All sessions submitted by 10pm on 21st January 2018 will receive feedback to help improve the proposal.

-Submissions can be edited until the hard deadline of 28th February.
+Submissions can be edited until the final deadline of 10pm on 18th February 2018.